Stanzi Potenza

 Stanzi Julianna Potenza (born October 17, 1995) is an American TikToker, actress, comedian, podcaster and YouTuber based in Boston.
-She (Note: Potenza uses both she/her and they/them as personal pronouns.
-This article uses she/her for simplicity and understanding.) is known for her comedy sketch series, including Civil War Love Saga and Heaven & Hell, produced for TikTok and YouTube, as well as co-hosting the podcast What Fresh Hell is This?.
+She is known for her comedy sketch series, including Civil War Love Saga and Heaven & Hell, produced for TikTok and YouTube, as well as co-hosting the podcast What Fresh Hell is This?.

-Early life
+Early life and education

 Potenza grew up in Massachusetts, moving around before settling in the town of Braintree, south of Boston.
 She is of Italian descent.
 Her parents divorced when she was five, after which her mother decided to pursue acting.
 At one audition, Potenza's mother brought her and two of her sisters to the theater due to a babysitter falling through; the theater subsequently became their "second home", and Potenza and her sisters became involved in acting from a young age.
 Her early acting roles included Maureen in a 2014 production of Rent for the Company Theatre in Norwell, a performance in Bat Boy: The Musical, and appearing as an uncredited extra in the 2016 film The Finest Hours.

 Potenza attended the University of Massachusetts Boston and studied theatre.
 While there, she was awarded the Irene Ryan Acting Scholarship at the Kennedy Center American College Theater Festival in 2017.
 She graduated in 2018, receiving the school's John J. Conlon Prize in Theatre Arts and singing the National Anthem at the graduate commencement ceremony.